 The bottomless sea was turbulent, white foam topping choppy waves as far as she could see.
 Lightening was flashing in the distance and Emma took comfort from it.
 The sea at least shared her impatience and moodiness.
 Her pirate would get it too.

 A trickle of cold skated down her spine and she turned to study the room around her, a hand moving to cover her pregnant belly.
 The wind continued to shake the bushes on the island and the soft murmur of the dwarves and Anton finishing up work for the day as the light faded from the sky could be heard as well.
-Neither sound was the source making an alarm bell ring in her head at this moment.
+Neither sound was the source causing an alarm bell to ring in her head at this moment.

 Her brow furrowed in concentration before opening her eyes and moving closer to study the opened storybook she kept on the mantel.
 She took it from its spot and let her hand trail over Killian's image, letting a sad smile and the longing for him shine in her eyes.
 Closing the book she hugged it to her chest as the frown returned to her face.